azconger/hatchling/README.md

 # Hatchling API

 A knockabout API for testing things that use APIs, like StackHawk.
-Features MongoDB Atlas-style digest authentication for security testing.
+Features HTTP digest authentication for security testing.

 ## Running Hatchling API